sap-tutorials/Tutorials/tutorials/subscribe-multitenant-app-customer/subscribe-multitenant-app-customer.md

 Now, a consumer can subscribe to the application through the SAP BTP Account Cockpit.

-Create a new subaccount for the customer under the same Global Account with the multitenant application provider subaccount, for example, called `Customer`.
+Create a new subaccount for the customer in the same Global Account with the multitenant application provider subaccount, for example, called `Customer`.

 [DONE]
 [ACCORDION-END]